Mechanical, Thermal and Chemical Equilibrium with Examples | KMPhysicaHub

 Biological Processes: All biochemical reactions occurring in our bodies from oxygen binding by hemoglobin to the regulation of enzymes involve the ability to balance things.

-Economic Equilibrium and its Applications
+Economic Equilibrium, Examples and Applications

 Definition and Concepts: